Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: MODEL AND METHODS

-where $\langle i,j\rangle$ and $\langle i,j\rangle^\prime$ denote the intra- and inter-hexagon nearest-neighbor interaction, respectively, $\langle\langle\langle i,j\rangle\rangle\rangle$ denotes the selected third nearest-neighbor interaction along $x$ direction, and $S_i$ denotes the spin operator at site $i$.
-For simplicity, we set the inter-hexagon interactions to be isotropic (i.e., the horizontal and vertical $J_2$ bonds are equal).
-Furthermore, the $J_3$ coupling was introduced specifically to establish a connection with the square-lattice Heisenberg model.
-To compare the relative strength of interactions, we set $\lambda_1=J_2/J_1, \lambda_2=J_3/J_1$.
+Note that the SHO lattice and its topologically equivalent squarelike lattice are depicted in Figs.~\ref{fig:FIG.1.}(a) and \ref{fig:FIG.1.}(b), respectively.
+The Hamiltonian includes several types of spin-spin interactions: $\langle i,j\rangle$ and $\langle i,j\rangle'$ represent intra- and interhexagon nearest-neighbor couplings, respectively, while $\langle\langle\langle i,j\rangle\rangle\rangle$ corresponds to the selected third-nearest-neighbor interaction along the $x$ direction.
+This $J_3$ term also acts as a nearest-neighbor interaction in the topologically equivalent squarelike lattice.
+Here, $S_i$ denotes the spin operator at site $i$.
+For simplicity, we assume isotropic interhexagon interactions, meaning that the horizontal and vertical $J_2$ bonds are set equal.
+The $J_3$ coupling was introduced primarily to establish a structural connection with the conventional square-lattice Heisenberg model.
+To facilitate comparison of interaction strengths, we define the dimensionless ratios $\lambda_1 = J_2/J_1$ and $\lambda_2 = J_3/J_1$.

-In the following text, unless specified, we generally employ periodic boundary conditions in QMC calculations.
+In the following text, unless specified, we generally employ periodic boundary conditions (PBCs) in QMC calculations.
 The linear system size is denoted as $L$, and the total number of grid points is given by $N=6L^2$.
-In the SSE-QMC calculation, We use the staggered magnetization along $S^z$ direction and the squared staggered magnetization $M_s^2$ to illustrate the N\'eel order:
+In the SSE-QMC calculation, we use the staggered magnetization along the $S^z$ direction and the squared staggered magnetization $M_s^2$ to illustrate the N\'eel order:

 The sign factor $\phi_i$ denotes the $+1$ or $-1$ sign at site $i$ for different sublattices, which is illustrated as staggered black and white circles in Fig.~\ref{fig:FIG.1.}(a).
 We also use the following physical quantities that help to obtain the accurate phase boundaries: spin stiffness and Binder cumulant,